We might say "A good dance photograph is knowing where--and when--to sit."

 |

-You will often find a detail that makes a picture by itself.
-Today's cameras have lots of pixels, allowing you wide lattitude to crop and find the picture within a picture.
-For example:
+Picture within a picture: You will often find a detail that makes a picture by itself.
+Today's cameras have lots of pixels, allowing you wide lattitude to crop, for example:

 In addition to cropping, I altered the white balance (so the skin doesn't look orange) and reduced the overexposed bright spotlight on the middle dancer's back and arms.
 I also had to clone out part of a dress in the lower right corner.